XD7479/xd7479.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a fourth-year Computer Science Ph.D. student at Johns Hopkins University, where I'm fortunate to be advised by Bloomberg Distinguished Professor <a href="https://www.cs.jhu.edu/~ayuille/">Alan Yuille</a>.
-I'm currently also a student researcher in Google XR team.

 Before this, I received my B.Eng. degree from Tongji University in 2021.
-I have also spent great time at NIO, ByteDance and Amazon.
+I have also spent great time at NIO, ByteDance and Amazon as research interns.

 My research interests currently lie in the field of vision-and-language learning and 3D understanding & generation.